Facebook Instagram Twitter Youtube

 Far and away the longest Makuri Islands route when it was released in September 2024, Makuri Pretzel covers key roads in each of the three Makuri Islands areas: Yumezi, Neokyo, and Urukazi.
 And it covers them in both directions, which means you hit four different sprint arches in both directions for a total of eight sprint opportunities.

-While this route is far from flat, it avoids all the Makuri Islands KOM segments.
-Keep your eyes open in a race, though, as there are plenty of sneaky, draggy climbs that provide ample opportunity for attacks.
+This route is the brainchild of James Bailey, Zwift’s event guru.
+While it avoids all the Makuri Islands KOM segments, you’ll want to keep your eyes open in a race.
+There are plenty of sneaky, draggy climbs that provide ample opportunity for attacks.

 Mech Isle Loop